 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
-At the same time, the way we earn revenue creates some conflicts with your interests.
+Additionally, when we provide investment advice to you regarding your retirement plan account or individual retirement account, we are fiduciaries within the meaning of Title I of the Employee Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
+We have to act in your best interest and not put our interests ahead of yours.
+At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are some examples to help you understand this concept: